 In both cases, Blake Films was the applicant.

-In June 1979. a 2547.80 meter (93:07) print of CRIMINALS 4 was Refused Registration by the censorship board.
+In June 1979. a 2547.80 meter (92:52) print of ASSAULT: CRIMINALS PART 4 was Refused Registration by the Censorship Board.
 The reason given was 'indecency and excessive violence'.

 CRIMINALS 4 consists of two (true-crime?) stories.